simondlevy/BreezyArduCAM/README.md

 This repository contains an Arduino library and examples for the popular ArduCAM Mini camera.
 I've taken the code in the original ArduCAM Arduino [repository](https://github.com/ArduCAM/Arduino) and simplified the API, so you can write new applications in a minimal amount of code.
+As you can see in this
+[example]
+(https://github.com/simondlevy/BreezyArduCAM/blob/master/arduino/BreezyArduCAM/examples/JPEGStream/JPEGStream.ino#L27-L45), you just call a constructor method, a begin method, and a capture method.
+Each example
-Each example (streaming JPEG images, BMP snapshot) has a corresponding Python script that you can run on your host computer.
+(streaming JPEG images, BMP snapshot) has a corresponding Python script that you can run on your host computer.